Challenge this Relay! Swim 3,8km, bike 180km, and run 42,2km through the flat and open landscape of Almere-Amsterdam.

 Did you know that, after Hawaii, Almere-Amsterdam is the oldest triathlon in the world?

-8.7 was the average score the atletes of 2016 gave to Challenge Almere-Amsterdam!
+8.7 was the average score the atletes gave to Challenge Almere-Amsterdam!

-CHALLENGEALMERE-AMSTERDAM starts with two swim laps of 1,9 kilometers in the Weerwater (blue line).
-The start is next to the Theater Almere on the Esplanade in Almere Stad.
+CHALLENGEALMERE-AMSTERDAM starts with two swim laps in the Weerwater.
+The start is next to the Kunstlinie (Theater) on the Esplanade in Almere Stad.
 You will swim counterclockwise.
-The first transition from swimming to the bike takes place on the Esplanade.
+The first transition – from swim to bike – takes place in the Lumierepark, where you will exit the water.

 94% of the participants think the swim course is (very) good!